-- 1. The time limits specified at each step of these are maximums, and the parties agree to try and expedite the process when possible. - 2.
-If the grievant fails to comply with any time limit applicable to grievant, the grievance shall be considered abandoned. - 3.
+- 2. If the grievant fails to comply with any time limit applicable to grievant, the grievance shall be considered abandoned. - 3.
 The time limits set forth herein may be extended by mutual written agreement of the parties. - 4.
 A grievance is initiated whenever a written "Notice of Grievance" is delivered to the person to whom it must be delivered under these procedures.
 A grievant must initiate a grievance within ten (10) days of the date upon which the grievant knew, or reasonably should have known, of the facts upon which the grievance is based. - 5.
-A Notice of Grievance filed by an employee or the union must be signed by the grievant and/or their Union representative, and contain, at a minimum, the following: - i. the name(s) of the bargaining unit employee(s) affected by the alleged violation of this Agreement; - ii. the name, address and telephone number of the Union representative, if any, representing the bargaining unit employee(s); - iii. what provision(s) of this Agreement are alleged to have been violated; - iv. the alleged facts constituting the alleged violation; - v. the date of the alleged incident; - vi. the names of individuals with information relevant to the grievance to include what information each individual possesses; and - vi. the relief sought. - D. Steps for Grievances by and on behalf of Bargaining Unit Employees - 1.
+A Notice of Grievance filed by an employee or the union must be signed by the grievant and/or their Union representative, and contain, at a minimum, the following: - i. the name(s) of the bargaining unit employee(s) affected by the alleged violation of this Agreement; - ii. the name, address and telephone number of the Union representative, if any, representing the bargaining unit employee(s); - iii. what provision(s) of this Agreement are alleged to have been violated; - iv. the alleged facts constituting the alleged violation; - v. the date of the alleged incident; - vi. the names of individuals with information relevant to the grievance to include what information each individual possesses; and vii. the relief sought.

+- D. Steps for Grievances by and on behalf of Bargaining UnitEmployees - 1.
 The parties encourage the resolution of disputes between affected bargaining unit employees and their immediate supervisors outside of the formal grievance procedures.
-To be considered timely, however, the grievant must deliver a written "Notice of Grievance" to the immediate supervisor of the affected bargaining unit employee(s) and the Elected Official/Department Director in charge of the employee's department within the time limits set forth in Article 14.C.4.of this Agreement.
+To be considered timely, however, the grievant must deliver a written "Notice of Grievance" to the immediate supervisor of the affected bargaining unit employee(s) and the Elected Official/Department Director in charge of the employee's department within the time limits set forth in Article 14.C.4. of this Agreement.
 Ten (10) days shall be allowed for the grievance to be resolved at the immediate supervisor level.
 The Elected Official/Department Director may, but is not required to, intervene at the immediate supervisor level to help resolve the grievance.